 In order to apply for a Social Security Number (SSN), you generally must have a job or a job offer.

 In the United States, a Social Security number (SSN) is a nine-digit number issued to U.S. citizens, permanent residents, and temporary (working) residents.
-The number is issued to an individual by the Social Security Administration, an independent agency of the United States government.
-Its primary purpose is to track individuals for Social Security purposes, but, is also used to track wages and reporting of income to the government.
+The SSN is issued to an individual by the Social Security Administration, an independent agency of the United States government.
+Its primary purpose is to track individuals for Social Security purposes, but also used to track wages and reporting of income to the government.
 The SSN assigned to you when you apply is your number for your entire life.
 If you return to the U.S. in the future, you will keep the same SSN.
-Your Social Security card is not an identity card and should not be used in everyday situations.
-You should not carry your card with you.
-Keep it in a safe place.
-To learn about identity theft, please read our information on Safety.

 Important: All documents submitted must be either originals or copies certified by the issuing agency.
 SSA cannot accept photocopies or notarized copies of documents.